automl/DACBench/docs/source/benchmark_docs/theory.rst

 While this is not an easy to solve benchmark, it is cheap to run and interfaces a real EA.
 Thus it may be a good entry point for harder EA-based benchmarks and also a good benchmark for analyzing controller behavior.

+*The Theory benchmark was constructed by Biedenkapp et al. for the paper `"Theory-Inspired Parameter Control Benchmarks for Dynamic Algorithm Configuration" <https://arxiv.org/pdf/2202.03259.pdf>`_ at GECCO 2022*

 .. automodule:: dacbench.benchmarks.theory_benchmark
     :members:
     :show-inheritance: